Leaveer/cse15l-lab-reports/LabReport_5.md

 # Part 2 – Reflection

 SSH Keys!
 I still can't totally understand how it works, but the way it set up beyond my knowlage.
 It is so interesting to trigger the password like that!
 I would like learn more way to trigger other things out of usual ways!
+That is the coolest thing.

+Othere than that, I also learn a lot of other things, but the most important thing: debug.
+Debug is a hard problem and it always around coding.
+But from the recent learning, I become more skillful on debugging in bash, flow, application execution, error messages, and so on.
+And doing debug in lots of different environment and different situation with different files is complex but also rewarding!